frequently asked questions

 White gold is made white by adding palladium (better) or nickel (cheaper and can cause allergic rashes) because these two metals can mask the orange colour of gold.
 This was discovered by unemployed metallurgists after the first world war, so it is only recently that we have had ‘antique’ 100-year-old white golds jewellery.
-18 karat means 18 parts in 24 parts (pure gold), so 6 parts of palladium makes an 18K palladium alloy which is 75% gold.
-Granules of each are weighed out (in secret recipies, usually with some silver etc) and melted together.
-There are two problems: one is that palladium is quite expensive and many companies try to skimp on the amount of palladium and end up with a yellowish white gold.
+18 karat means 18 parts in 24 parts (pure gold), so 6 parts of palladium make an 18K palladium alloy which is 75% gold.
+Granules of each are weighed out (in secret recipes, usually with some silver etc) and melted together.
+There are two problems: one is that palladium is quite expensive and many companies try to skimp on the amount of palladium and end up with a yellowish-white gold.
 The other problem is that nickel white gold is very hard to bend and makes a lousy metal for craftspeople to create intricate settings (I do use nickel white gold for springs in my cuff links though)..

 Platinum is a white metal all by itself.
 It is a very nice stainless steel white, but because it is soft it is alloyed with a small percentage of rare metals.
 We use two alloys, one is 95% and the other 97% platinum which are both superb for diamond settings.
 Platinum does not wear very much – it has a propensity to cling to itself and it is not unusual to see rings that have been worn every day for 70 years with no need for rebuilding or renovation.
-The only problem with platinum is that it has become very expensive because it is used in cars to reduce pollution.
-This link shows how much the cost has escalated over several years.
-Platinum is also up to twice as dense or heavy compared to white gold, so identical rings could weigh 10 grams in white gold and 17 in platinum.
+Platinum is a little more expensive because it is 30% heavier than white gold and because it clings to itself it requires a lot more work to achieve a great polish.

-The best alternative is to make gem settings in platinum and the ring band in white gold which is harder to bend or deform.
+A good alternative is to make gem settings in platinum and the ring band in white gold which is harder to bend or deform.
 In some special cases we also work in a 9K palladium rich white gold which, because it has less gold component, has excellent colour and makes for great white gold handmade chains and bracelets.

 Remember though, do not wear rings of different karats or platinum on the same finger.
 Platinum (and silver) will wear out gold.
 9K will wear out 18K.